-With this option, the contents of the disk group are three-way mirrored by default.
+The contents of the disk group are three-way mirrored by default.
 To create a disk group with high redundancy, you must specify at least 3 failure groups (a minimum of 3 devices).

 Although high-redundancy disk groups provide a high level of data protection, you must consider the higher cost of additional storage devices before deciding to use this redundancy level.